-Set forth below is the text of a talk I gave today, Mother’s Day, May 8, 2022, in the Sacrament Meeting of the Arlington First Ward, Arlington, Virginia.
+Set forth below is the text of a talk I gave on Mother’s Day, May 8, 2022, in the Sacrament Meeting of the Arlington First Ward, Arlington, Virginia.

 As much as Margaret would love to be the subject of my talk, I have been asked to speak on women in the Old Testament.
 This is a vast topic about which many books have been written, so I will focus my remarks on the way women in general were regarded in the Hebrew Bible and on experiences in the lives of a few of them.

 To say that the ancient world was hierarchal and patriarchal is to state the obvious.
 Women had few legal privileges or institutional responsibilities in either the civic or religious arena.
 They were subservient to men, and their sphere of influence was largely confined to the home.
 In the words of the Psalmist, “Your wife shall be like a fruitful vine within your house ….”

 But here’s the thing.
 While men in our modern world—including, regrettably, some leaders of our church—have employed unflattering stereotypes, made condescending remarks, and voiced derogatory opinions when discussing the intellect and abilities of women, the Old Testament is devoid of such insults, save a lone verse in Ecclesiastes.
 To the contrary, the Hebrew Bible is replete with inspiring stories about women, many of which portray the female protagonist as a resourceful adversary or worthy partner; but never as man’s inferior.